 It will also monitor all comments to recent posts, and if it finds one that says “I hate Python”, it will post a link to /r/learnpython and ask the commenter to ask a question there.

 Only a basic knowledge of Python is required, as building bots is fairly easy.

 In part one, we will see how we can read data from Reddit using the Reddit API.
-You can follow along with the video or text (or both).
 The source code is available at Github:

 A software bot is a program that can interact with websites autonomously.
 They can be as simple or as complex as you want them to be.